 So there you have it.
-Until Ant Man and the Wasp and Avengers: Infinity War are released later year, this is it for the Marvel Cinematic Universe.
-I’ve included below links to several other rankings of the same universe, just as a point of comparison.
+Until Spider-Man: Far From Home is released later year, this is it for the Marvel Cinematic Universe.
 I’m sure there will be many who don’t agree with me… indeed, my list varies from several of these others.
 But I know what I like, and I believe I’ve supported my positions.

 Now, I suppose I should get back to the real world.
 Well, maybe after I watch Winter Soldier one more time…